When it comes to unstructured play outdoors the gold standard may well be time spent camping with family and friends.

 Obviously there is a lot to be said for putting the tent up or laying out the swags on the back lawn when you are looking to turn a run-of-the-mill weekend at home into something out of the ordinary.
 If you are game for a bit more, there are lots of great camping options throughout the ACT.

 There are a number of easily accessible camp sites managed by the ACT Government, the majority of which feature toilets and cleared, flat tent sites.
+If you want to venture further out of the ACT, the below links are also great resources.

 Camping provides so many opportunities for learning and discovery.
 Whether its activities like fishing or hiking or how to set up camp, there is something to learn every time you head outdoors.